 Pilning Station Group (PSG) welcomes responsible disclosure of security issues.
-We’re a small (tiny!) outfit, and whilst we make every endeavour to keep our systems secure, we are by no means experts.
+We are a small band of volunteers, and whilst we make every endeavour to keep our systems secure, we are by no means experts.
 We would appreciate any help that’s willing to be offered.

-We are aware we aren’t 100% on best-practice things, such as SPF/DKIM, web headers, cipher suites, etc. Sometimes there’s a reason for that – likely technical, humanpower, or just cost.
+We are aware we aren’t 100% on best-practice things, such as SPF/DKIM/DMARC, web headers, cipher suites, etc. Sometimes there’s a reason for that – likely technical, humanpower, or just cost.
 We do welcome a nudge on where we could improve in line with best practice, but be aware it may not always be possible for us to act on those.
 These items are not considered to be in-scope for the purpose of the bounty.

 There are a number of things hosted on this server, which may (or may not…) themselves have a further

 security.txt file.
 For the purposes of this document,

 *.piln.in – or items referred to in the DNS zones of each of those – are considered to be in scope.

 If you’ve arrived at this page because it’s the only

 security.txt you could find for another project hosted here, please send it through to the below address anyway.
 The rest of this document will not apply, but it’ll at least reach the correct person.

 PSG is unable to offer a monetary bug bounty, because we’re not an organisation with a budget.
 This site, and the campaign in general, is run by a small number plucky individuals for whom every expense comes out of our own pockets.